kianniek/Let-Meowt-App/README.md

 ## **Introduction**

 This detailed guide will walk you through the process of building an IoT system using an ESP32 microcontroller with Bluetooth Low Energy (BLE) capabilities, and an Android app to control it.
-This system can be used to perform tasks like opening or locking a door remotely.
+This system can be used to perform tasks like opening or locking a door remotely when in close proximity.
 This manual is designed for users with basic coding knowledge, and it not only provides step-by-step instructions but also explains why each step is necessary, ensuring a deeper understanding of the project.

 ---
 ## **Prerequisites**